juan-mpn/UFOs/README.md

 # UFOs
 ## UFO Sightings
 ## The Truth Is Out There
-UFO Sightings: Fact of Fancy?
+UFO Sightings: Fact or Fancy?
 Ufologists Weigh In

 ## Background
 Using **webpage, JavaScript, dynamic tables, bootstrap, css, function arrow**.

 ## Objectives
-This webesite will show all recent sightings, filtering on user input for:
+This website will show all recent sightings, filtering on user input for:
     1. Date
     2. City
     3. State